manjinder-bittmax/coinmax-docs/index.rst

           "qty" : "0.0001",
           "price" : "100",
-          "side" : "BUY", //Valid options are "BUY" and "SELL" "symbol" : "BTC-INR", Complete list of supported products can be requested from https://coinmax.com.au/api/clientConfig/ under products key
+          "side" : "BUY", //Valid options are "BUY" and "SELL" "symbol" : "BTC-AUD", Complete list of supported products can be requested from https://coinmax.com.au/api/clientConfig/ under products key
           "type" : "LIMIT", // Supported parameters are "LIMIT" and "STOP LIMIT" "triggerPrice" : "78.99" // Only applicable if type is "STOP LIMIT", "validity": "GOOD TILL CANCEL", Supported parameters are "GOOD TILL CANCEL", "IMMEDIATE OR CANCEL" and "FILL OR KILL",